Console Guide

 - Age — Time since creation

-- Actions - Quick controls (reboot, stop, delete)
+- Actions — Quick controls (power on/off, reboot, delete)

 Sorting: Click column headers to sort